About

 Mission Statement

-The mission of the Arnold and Sheila Aronson Archive for Environmental Sustainability (“The Aronson Archive") is to document, preserve, and promote environmental sustainability and justice initiatives carried out by the Tishman Environment and Design Center ("The Tishman Center") as well as associated faculty, students, and environmental justice partner practitioners.
+The mission of the Arnold and Sheila Aronson Archive for Environmental Sustainability (“The Aronson Archive") is to document, preserve, and promote environmental justice and sustainability initiatives carried out by The New School's Tishman Environment and Design Center ("The Tishman Center") as well as associated faculty, students, and environmental justice partner practitioners.

 As a component of the Aronson Fellowship, the archive aims to serve as a repository to house and activate interdisciplinary research, methodologies, and communications strategies that support and advance bold environmental and climate justice action and movement building in the long term.
 Furthermore, this archive serves as an intergenerational tool for continued learning.
 Rooted in the spirit of the environmental and climate justice movements, it seeks to cultivate future leaders and scholars dedicated to advancing environmental justice work.